Shailesh596/AWS-Project/README.md

 ### NAT Gateway

 - **NAT Gateway**:
   - Allows instances in the private subnet to initiate outbound traffic to the internet while preventing inbound traffic from the internet.
+### Note

+   After the creation of the complete VPC architecture.
+Go to VPC - Action - Edit VPC Setting - Enable DNS Hostname

 ## Summary